Stuart Forster, a North East England-based professional photographer, heads out onto the North Sea for Tall Ships Race photography in Sunderland.

 Wearside was blessed with sunshine for much of the event.
 Business seemed brisk at the ice cream vans parked near the waterfront.

-I chatted to several visitors while capturing Sunderland Tall Ships Race photography.
+I chatted with several visitors while capturing Sunderland Tall Ships Race photography.
 The time spent waiting for rigged ships to sail past Roker Pier zipped by in conversation.

 Parade of Sail photography